MadHazz/catalog-website/README.md

-# catalog-website
+# Catalog-Website
-catalog website template using bolt.new
+Catalog website template using Bolt.new